 Due to confidentiality reasons, some demand flows have been merged for the products other bituminous coal and anthracite, starting in 2020.
-Those aggregations are: paper, pulp and printing, food, beverage and tobacco, and not elsewhere specified (industry); machinery, non ferrous metals and non-metallic minerals.
+Those aggregations are: paper, pulp and printing, food, beverage and tobacco, and not elsewhere specified (industry); machinery, non-ferrous metals and non-metallic minerals.

-Due to confidentiality reasons, the flows iron and steels and non ferrous metals have been merged for coke oven coke, starting in 2020.
+Due to confidentiality reasons, the industry consumption flows of iron and steel, chemical and petrochemical and non-ferrous metals have been merged for coke oven coke, starting in 2020.

 Due to confidentiality reasons, some demand flows have been merged for the products lignite and BKB, starting in 2020.
-The flows merged are iron & steel, chamical and petrochemical, non ferrous metals and non metallic minerals.
+The flows merged are iron & steel, chemical and petrochemical, non-ferrous metals and non-metallic minerals.